edagca/docker-guacamole/README.md

 cd docker-guacamole/
 docker-compose up -d
 ```
 Your guacamole server should be available at `http://HOST_IP:8080/guacamole`.
 The default username is `guacadmin` with password `guacadmin`.
-This user should be cloned and deleted ASAP.
+This user should be cloned and deleted immediately.

 #### To shutdown Guacamole server:
 ```